 And while you’re guaranteed Scotland's world-famous warm and open welcome everywhere from our castles to our clubs, there are also a huge range of events and locations that cater specifically to the LGBT+ community - in fact, Scotland benefits from a wonderful LGBT+ scene right across the country.

-Take our capital city, Edinburgh, which was just recently named as one of the most LGBTI-friendly cities in the entire world!
-The survey, which was carried out by Nestpick, rated cities across the globe on everything from the dating scene and night life right through to safety and LGBTI rights.
-Thousands of people engaged with the survey and Edinburgh secured one of the top spots.
+Take our capital city, Edinburgh, which has previously been named as one of the most LGBT-friendly cities in the entire world!
+A Nestpick survey rated cities across the globe on everything from the dating scene and night life right through to safety and LGBT+ rights.
+Tens of thousands of people took part in the survey and Edinburgh secured one of the top spots.